0x09AL/DNS-Persist/README.md

 ### Agent
 I used Visual Studio 2010 to code the agent so importing and compiling it should be fairly easy.

-Keep in mind to change the HOST variable in Declarations.h, to match your DNS server IP.
+Keep in mind to change the DOMAIN_NAME variable in Declarations.h, to match your domain name.

-I did it this way because you do not need to buy a domain name.
+The domain nameserver should point to the DNS-Persist IP address.

 ```
-#define HOST XXX.xxx.XXX.xxx
+#define DOMAIN_NAME "example.com"
 ```

 ## Screenshots